Making the past

 - The Romans in Britain: Next, we learn how the Roman arrival changed Britain and the way in which this powerful empire shaped and changed the course of British history.
 We’ll also look at the ways in which the Roman Empire began to crumble and the impact this had on Britain.

-- The Classic Maya: We look at the Classical Maya civilisation of the Yucatan peninsula and see how a culture with surprising similarities and startling differences evolved in isolation from Eurasian history and how archaeology helped us to unravel the mysteries of this lost civilisation.
+- The Classic Maya: We look at the Classical Maya civilisation of the Yucatan peninsula and see how a culture with surprising similarities and startling differences evolved in isolation from Eurasian history and how archaeology and anthropology helped us to unravel the mysteries of this lost civilisation.